Sultans of Swing: Critical reception

-Ken Tucker of Rolling Stone singled out "Sultans of Swing" as a highlight of the album for its "inescapable hook" and compared Knopfler's vocal stylings to those of Bob Dylan.
-Cash Box said that "the phrasing of the vocals is reminiscent of Lou Reed" and that "the arrangement of moderate beat and excellent guitar work are exceptionally fluid and engaging."
-Record World said that "The lyrics are thoughtful and the hook instantly memorable."
+Ken Tucker of Rolling Stone singled out "Sultans of Swing" as a highlight of the album for its "inescapable hook" and compared Knopfler's vocals to those of Bob Dylan.
+Cash Box likened the vocals to Lou Reed and wrote that "the arrangement of moderate beat and excellent guitar work are exceptionally fluid and engaging".
+Record World said that "The lyrics are thoughtful and the hook instantly memorable".
 The New Rolling Stone Album Guide called the song "an insinuating bit of bar-band mythmaking" whose lyrics "paint a vivid picture of an overlooked and underappreciated pub combo".

 The Spokane Chronicle's Jim Kershner wrote that "Sultans of Swing" is "remarkable, both for its lyrics that made fun of hip young Londoners and the phenomenal guitar sound of Knopfler", which "sounded like no other guitar on radio".
 Jon Marlowe of The Palm Beach Post called it "an infectious, sounds-damn-good-on-the-car-radio ode to every bar band who has ever done four sets a night, seven nights a week".
 Classic Rock critic Paul Rees rated the live version on Alchemy to be Dire Straits' greatest song.

-Writing in 2013 on the impact of the song, Rick Moore of American Songwriter reflected:
+In 2013, Rick Moore of American Songwriter wrote:

-Record Mirror named "Sultans of Swing" the tenth-best song of 1978.
-In 1992, Life named it one of the top five songs of 1979.
+Record Mirror named "Sultans of Swing" the tenth-best song of 1977.
+In 1992, Life named it one of the top five songs of 1978.
 In 1993, Paul Williams included it in his book Rock and Roll: The 100 Best Singles.
 The song is on The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list, Dire Straits' only appearance.
 In 2006, Mojo included it in a list of the 50 best British songs.
-Guitar World ranked its guitar solo at the 22nd greatest, and Rolling Stone named it the 32nd greatest guitar song.
+Guitar World ranked its guitar solo at the 7th greatest, and Rolling Stone named it the 32nd-greatest guitar song.

 Chart performance

 The song was originally released in May 1978, but it did not chart at the time.
 Following its re-issue in January 1979, the song entered the American music pop chart.
 Unusually, the success of this single release came more than six months after the relatively unheralded release of the band's debut album in October 1978.
-BBC Radio was initially unwilling to play the song due to its high lyrical content but after it became a U.S. hit, their line softened.
-The song reached the top 10 in both the UK and the U.S., reaching No. 8 on the UK Singles Chart and No. 4 on the Billboard Hot 100 and helped drive sales of the album, which also became a hit.
+BBC Radio was initially unwilling to play the song due to its high lyrical content but after it became a US hit, their line softened.
+The song reached the top 10 in both the UK and the US, reaching No. 8 on the UK Singles Chart and No. 4 on the Billboard Hot 100 and helped drive sales of the album, which also became a hit.

 "Sultans of Swing" was re-issued again as a single in November 1988, a month after it appeared on the band's greatest hits album Money for Nothing, when it peaked at No. 62.
 It was also included on Sultans of Swing: The Very Best of Dire Straits and The Best of Dire Straits & Mark Knopfler: Private Investigations.